 Development revenue includes co-development and other development related services.
 We recognize development services as revenue in the period in which they are billed to our partners, excluding China.
-As of March 31, 2023, we expect the future development services to continue through 2024.
+As of September 30, 2023, we expect the future development services to continue through the end of 2023.
 For China co-development services, we defer revenue until we begin to transfer control of the manufactured commercial product to AstraZeneca, which commenced in the first quarter of 2021 and we expect to continue through 2028, which reflects our best estimates.
-Other revenues consist of contract manufacturing revenue and sales of research and development material and have not been material for any of the periods presented.
+Other revenues consist of contract manufacturing revenue, patent transfer and sales of research and development material, which have not been material for any of the periods presented.